 Men (72 percent) and women (73 percent) were equally willing to focus less on their career for the sake of their partner’s career and family life.
 About 1 in 10 respondents had already taken a back seat in their career so their spouse or partner could advance instead, and a quarter of workers were extremely or very willing to do so.

 The survey also revealed that most workers (70 percent) believe it’s more important for them to prioritize their personal life over their career.
 And more than half (64 percent) think that having a spouse or partner helps people advance in their profession.

-“These findings illustrate that many workers are making their personal lives, their relationships and their families their top priorities, even ahead of their careers, in many instances,” said Sandy Mazur, Spherion’s division president, in a media release.
+“These findings illustrate that many workers are making their personal lives, their relationships and their families their top priorities, even ahead of their careers, in many instances,” said Sandy Mazur, Spherion’s division president.
 “For most employees, work/life balance is a top priority and their job responsibilities must be able to be integrated into their personal lives for them to define their careers as successful.”